markuspluna/OBXwhitepaper/Whitepaper.md

 Contract sizes are standardized.
 This means that options and futures contracts have uniform underlying amounts.
 For example, all Ethereum options and futures will have an underlying of 1 ETH.
 This standardization helps maintain contract volume.

 ##### Partial Contracts
 Tokenizing derivatives allows OptionBlox users to write partial derivative contracts.
 Users can write and sell fractions of contracts and they will just be sent an equivalent portion of the contract token(s).
-This is a crucial functionality to maintain standardized contract sizes but allows users with less capital to still utilize the derivatives ecosystem.
+This is a crucial functionality to maintain standardized contract sizes but allow users with less capital to still utilize the derivatives ecosystem.

 ##### Liquidation Prodecures
-OptionBlox’s Uncovered Options and Futures protocols require position liquidation when the position holders become delinquent on their margin requirements or fail to provide the necessary underlying to complete contract settlement.
+OptionBlox’s Uncovered Options and Futures protocols require position liquidation when the position holders become delinquent in meeting their margin requirements or fail to provide the necessary underlying to complete contract settlement.
 In these situations the protocols will attempt to liquidate positions on the Stellar DEX.
 However, if low volume makes this impossible, we use a TSS managed liquidity pool to exit the position.

 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/UncoveredOptionLiquidation(whitepaper)-no%20example.png "Insufficient Margin Liquidation (option)")
 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/FuturesNoUnderlying(whitepaper)-no%20example.png "Insufficient Underlying(future)")